kyoun/identityServer4-4.1.2-sample/README.md

 Machine to machine trusted connection - 1
 Login with Google, Face book account - 3, 5

-To use Implicit grant, IdentityServer4 template need to be installed
+### To use Implicit grant, IdentityServer4 template need to be installed
+This will add user interface for user login and forward to the API.

 command:
    dotnet new --install IdentityServer4.Templates